team-watchdog/apoc-gardens-wiki/public/markdown/Roots/potato.md

 - Squash
 - Sunflower
 - Tomato
+<//update>
 ## Description:
 Potatoes are generous plants and they easily grow and produce abundant harvests.
 They come in a variety of types, colors and shapes.
+Though there are literally thousands of varieties of potatoes, only a few dozen are commercially available.
 :::warning
 Like the tomato, the potato is a nightshade in the genus Solanum, and the vegetative and fruiting parts of the potato contain the toxin solanine which is dangerous for human consumption.
 Normal potato tubers that have been grown and stored properly produce glycoalkaloids in amounts small enough to be negligible for human health, but, if green sections of the plant (namely sprouts and skins) are exposed to light, the tuber can accumulate a high enough concentration of glycoalkaloids to affect human health.
 :::

 ## Planting requirements
+**Planting season:**
+In cooler regions, in early to mid-April and in warmer regions the times range from September to February.
-**Planting season:** <update>In Sri Lanka, potatoes are typically planted from October to November in the upcountry regions, and from May to June in the mid-country regions</update>
+<update>In Sri Lanka, potatoes are typically planted from October to November in the upcountry regions, and from May to June in the mid-country regions</update>

 ### Planting conditions:
 | **Propagation** | Plant seed potatoes from which eyes (buds) protrude.
 Only small, golf ball-sized potatoes should be planted whole.
 Cut large tubers into pieces and leave them for few days to be "cured" in a warm space and then plant them.
 Potatoes grow best in rows about 3 feet apart.
 With shovel, dig a trench row about 6 inches wide and 8 inches deep.
 Taper the bottom to about 3 inches wide.
 Spread and mix in aged manure, compost, and/or leaves.
 In each trench, place a seed potato piece cut side down every 12 to 14 inches and cover with 3 to 4 inches of soil. |